Yumi2121/Marketplace-Project--GarageSale_Web_Application/README.md

 ## Functionality and Features

-- sign in, sign up, sign out
+- Sign in, sign up & sign out

 - Filter sale items by catagory

-- Search items
+- Search items by keyword

-- become a seller
+- Selling item (become a seller)

-- view item details
+- View item details

-- puchase item
+- Puchase item online by using credit card

-- view sellers location
+- View sellers location

-- my profile, be able to view, update
+- My profile page, used to view, update any user infomation

-- view all my sale item
+- View the item i am selling ( as a seller)

-- view all bought item
+- View all bought item ( as a buyer)

-- view all sold items
+- View all sold items ( as a seller)